ANNUAL RINGS

 This project is a part of Lake Sturgeons' Guide for Surviving the Anthropocene (LSGFSA).

-LSGFSA was exhibited at the Burchfield Penney Art Center August 13, 2021 - November 28, 2021.
+LSGFSA was first exhibited at the Burchfield Penney Art Center August 13, 2021 - November 28, 2021.

 It was generously supported by the Global Warming Art Project grant, Ben Perrone and the Environmental Maze project donors, and administered by the Art Services Initiative of Western New York.
 It would not be possible without the support of the Lower Great Lakes Fish & Wildlife Conservation Office, U.S. Fish & Wildlife Service (USFWS).